CHANGE MAKERS

 Make Change

-We have had the privilege of working with many remarkable colleagues who share life long passions to build a world that welcomes the talents and capacities of every person into participation in community life.
-We have created collections (libraries) of some of the key articles, videos and resources created individually and collaboratively.
-Most of these are ‘free downloads”, and many are treasured resources that reflect decades of work and development.
+We’ve had the privilege of working alongside many remarkable colleagues who share a lifelong commitment to building a world that welcomes the talents, gifts and capacities of every person into participation in community life.

 John O’Brien & Connie Lyle O’Brien

-John OBrien and his wife and partner Connie Lyle OBrien are life long learners from social innovators who create better community lives with people with disabilities.
+John O’Brien and his wife and partner, Connie Lyle O’Brien, are lifelong learners and social innovators who create better community lives for people with disabilities.
 In addition to co-developing some widely used person-centered planning approaches and hosting many learning opportunities for people with disabilities, their families, and human service workers, they are insightful and sensitive writers.
-Inclusion Press has been privileged to publish their books.
+Inclusion Press has been privileged to publish its books.

 This insightful document, Members of Each Other by John O’Brien and Connie Lyle O’Brien, explores...